ethdmill/chicken_tikka_masala/README.md

 1. To start, I recommend going ahead and divvying up your spices into their own small bowls for easy access while your pan is preheating.

 * Spice Blend Alpha: garam masala, cumin, turmeric, coriander
-* Spice Blend Delta: chili powder, salt
+* Spice Blend Beta: chili powder, salt
-* Spice Blend Gamma: literally just the brown sugar
+* Spice Blend Delta: literally just the brown sugar

 2. Pan-fry the chicken (oil optional, see below) in a high-walled sauté pan over medium-high heat for a few minutes.
 This can (and probably should) be done in batches to avoid over-crowding and steaming, unless your pan is wide enough.
 You don't necessarily have to cook the chicken all the way through, since it'll be simmering in the sauce for a while.
 Just make sure you get all of that marinade in there, too.
 Do NOT waste it.
 Once the chicken is done, put it aside and keep warm.
 I usually do this by popping it in the microwave and leaving it there.